pivotal-cf/docs-nist/nist-subnav.md

-# Assessment of Pivotal Cloud Foundry against NIST SP 800-53(r4) Controls Documentation Index
+# Assessment of VMware Tanzu Application Service against NIST SP 800-53(r4) Controls Documentation Index

-This is the table of contents from which the Assessment of Pivotal Cloud Foundry against NIST SP 800-53(r4) Controls site on docs.vmware.com is built.
+This is the table of contents from which the Assessment of VMware Tanzu Application Service against NIST SP 800-53(r4) Controls site on docs.vmware.com is built.

 -   [NIST Controls and PCF](/nist/index.html.md.erb)
 -   [AC - Access Control](/nist/ac/index.html.md.erb)